 In case you were interested, for comparison, in 2017 ticket prices on weekends for folk ages 3+ were $25 at the gate and $15 if purchased online.
 Prices for non-holiday weekdays were $8 for adults (ages 13-64) and $5 for children (ages 3-12) and seniors (ages 64+) regardless of how purchased.

-As you can see, prices in 2018 are pretty similar to rates in 2017.
-The main difference is the extra discount for weekends during the non-peak Low Bloom period, which makes a lot of sense.
+As you can see, prices in 2018 were pretty similar to rates in 2017.
+The main difference was the extra discount for weekends during the non-peak Low Bloom period, which made a lot of sense.

 Other Pricing Information